guardian/grid/docs/01-setup/03-running-setup.md

 - the generation of pan-domain-authentication settings and a number of [users](../../dev/config/users.json)

 Using this flag is encouraged if you're outside the Guardian and want to run Grid locally without setting up pan-domain-authentication for real.

+#### `--no-auth`
+Adding this flag will result in effectively no auth, you'll be signed in automatically as John Doe (with no oauth flow) and will have ALL permissions.